Marketcircle/AXElements/docs/Inspecting.markdown

 prefix and the method name has a "`?`" at the end.
 This is to follow Ruby conventions of putting "`?`" at the end of the method name if the method is a predicate.
-There will be more details about these rules in other tutorial documents.
+There will be more details about these rules in other tutorial documents, but this is really something that should be abstracted away.
+This detail is not hidden right now becaues the Accessibility Inspector does not hide the information and you still need to understand it in order to use the inspector with AXElements.

 #### Example

 We can demonstrate how this all comes together with a small example.
-In the terminal, navigate to the AXElements repository and start a console session with `macrake console`.
+In the terminal, you can start up a console session of AXElements by loading `ax_elements` in `macirb` or by navigating to the AXElements repository and running the `console` task if you have a clone.
 Then you can try the following code, one line at a time:

     app    = Accessibility.application_with_name 'Terminal'
     window = app.main_window
     title  = window.title
-    puts "The window's title is #{title}"
+    puts "The window's title is '#{title}'"

-In the first line, we are creating the UI element object for the application.
+In the first line, we are creating the object for the application.
 As mentioned earlier, you will usually start navigating the UI tree from the application object.
-Giving the name of the application is one of the few ways that AXElements supports creating an application object; other methods of creating applications are covered in other tutorial documents, but using the name is the easiest.
+Giving the name of the application is the easiest way to create an application object but requires the application to already be running.

 On the second line we use the application object and ask it for the value of the `main_window` attribute.
-This will return to us another UI element object, this time for the window.
+This will return to us another UI object, this time for the window.
 You will also notice that the console printed out some extra information about the window, such as the title of the window and its position (in flipped coordinates).
 Each UI element has implemented the `#inspect` method in such a way as to provide users with a succinct but useful way to identify the UI element on the screen, and `macirb` is designed to happily print that information out for each statement that you enter.

-On the third line, we ask the window for it's `#title`, and it gives us back a string which we then print out on the fourth line.
-Notice that the title of the window was also printed by the console as part of the `#inspect` output that it prints out.
+On the third line, we ask the window for it's `title`, and it gives us back a string which we then print out on the fourth line.
+Notice that the title of the window was also printed by the console as part of the `#inspect` output that `macirb` asks to print out.

 ### Inspect Output